davidkpiano/frontend-masters-xstate-v2/00-modeling/README.md

 3. What are all the possible behaviors (states) of the app?
 4. How can these states change? (due to which events?)

-Let's model the loading, play, and pause functionality of the media player for now.
+Let's model the **loading**, **play**, and **pause** functionality of the media player for now.

-1. Model these states and transitions as a finite state machine, using a switch statement or an object.
+1. Model these states and transitions as a finite state machine, creating a transition function that uses a `switch` statement or an object
+2. "Interpret" that machine in a way that creates an object that you can `.send(...)` events to.
+The object should hold internal state determined by the transition function created.